 National Mathematics League Contests (NML): weighted one-half

+The contests require students to apply algebraic concepts which they have learned.
+Some questions are fairly direct applications while other require some integration of knowledge.
+The six question contest is given in January.
+No Calculators are allowed.
 The chart below provides the benchmarks used to place students in the ninth grade.
-Since no placement instrument is perfect, there are some overlaps in the ranges to allow teachers some flexibility for individual differences and special circumstances.
+Since no placement instrument is perfect, there are some overlaps int eh ranges to allow teachers some flexibility for individual differences and special circumstances.

-Please note that Test Averages are based on the averages of actual assessments, not the grade from Report Cards which are adjusted for homework activity.
+*To receive an Honors Geometry Placement, at least one of either Test Average or Midyear scores must meet criteria for that class.
+Please note that Test Averages are based on the averages of actual assessments, not the grade from report cards which are adjusted for homework activity.